-- If the Item is a pid(), the corresponding process is traced.
-The process may be a remote process (on another Erlang node).
-The node must be in the list of traced nodes (see n/1 and tracer/0/2/3). - If the Item is the atom all, all processes in the system as well as all processes created hereafter are to be traced.
-This also affects all nodes added with the n/1 or tracer/0/2/3 function. - If the Item is the atom new, no currently existing processes are affected, but every process created after the call is.
-This also affects all nodes added with the n/1 or tracer/0/2/3 function.
+pid() or port() The corresponding process or port is traced.
+The process or port may be a remote process or port (on another Erlang node).
+The node must be in the list of traced nodes (see n/1 and tracer/3). all All processes and ports in the system as well as all processes and ports created hereafter are to be traced. processes All processes in the system as well as all processes created hereafter are to be traced. ports All ports in the system as well as all ports created hereafter are to be traced. new All processes and ports created after the call is are to be traced. new\processes All processes created after the call is are to be traced. new\ports All ports created after the call is are to be traced. existing All existing processes and ports are traced. existing\processes All existing processes are traced. existing\ports All existing ports are traced. atom() The process or port with the corresponding registered name is traced.
+The process or port may be a remote process (on another Erlang node).
+The node must be added with the n/1 or tracer/3 function. integer() The process <0.Item.0> is traced.

-- If the Item is the atom existing, all existing processes are traced, but new processes will not be affected.
-This also affects all nodes added with the n/1 or tracer/0/2/3 function. - If the Item is an atom other than all, new or existing, the process with the corresponding registered name is traced.
-The process may be a remote process (on another Erlang node).
-The node must be added with the n/1 or tracer/0/2/3 function. - If the Item is an integer, the process <0.Item.0> is traced. - If the Item is a tuple {X, Y, Z}, the process <X.Y.Z> is traced. - If the Item is a string "<X.Y.Z>" as returned from pid_to_list/1, the process <X.Y.Z> is traced.
+$\{X, Y, Z\}$

+The process <X.Y.Z> is traced.

+string()

+If the Item is a string "<X.Y.Z>" as returned from pid\to\list/1, the process <X.Y.Z> is traced.

+When enabling an Item that represents a group of processes, the Item is enabled on all nodes added with the n/1 or tracer/3 function.